CottageLabs/reactordb/docs/DEPLOY.md

 * year - year for which to present data.
 * reactor_search_url - the URL for the ES reactor search.
 Defaults to the reactor_index query endpoint on the current domain
 * operation_search_url - the URL for the ES reactor search.
-Defaults to the reactor_index query endpoint on the current domain
+Defaults to the reactor_index query endpoint on the current domain.
+NOTE: in live, this must be set to the custom operation query endpoint, rather than the default one
 * reactorPageURLTemplate - the URL template for the reactor page, with "{reactor_name}" being replaced by the actual reactor name
 * countryPageURLTemplate - the URL template for the country page, with "{country_name}" being replaced by the actual country name
 * searchPageURLTemplate - the URL template for the search page, with "{query}" being replaced by the search query